When are you more likely to get into an auto accident?

 In total, 49 percent of all fatal crashes occur at night, and 5.87 people per 100 million on the road may be killed.

-If your car had been hit because of a drunk, distracted, or speeding driver, don’t haggle with and wait for the insurance company.
-Move your case forward with Trantolo & Trantolo.
+If your car has been hit because of a drunk, distracted, or speeding driver, don’t haggle with and wait for the insurance company.
+Move your case forward with Trantolo & Trantolo’s Connecticut car accident lawyer.
 Contact any of our Connecticut locations to speak with an experienced attorney.

 Citations